hsieh-wei/Distributed-Microphone-Speech-Enhancement/README.md

 # Overview
-This project is the graduation project of HSIEH,WEI and LIN,BO-HAN.The instructor  is FANG,SHIH-HAO.
+This project is the graduation project of HSIEH,WEI and LIN,PO-HAN.The instructor  is FANG,SHIH-HAO.
 For the detailed content and data arrangement of the project, please refer to
 <span style="color:red">
 DOC/Distributed Microphone Speech Enhancement.pdf
 </span>